 In this guide, we’ll cover the essentials of LLC distributions, including the basics of the process, how your operating agreement comes into play, and pitfalls to avoid.

 An LLC profit distribution is a payment made by an LLC to its members (or single member).
 These distributions are how LLC owners get paid.
 Distributions from an LLC are a little bit different from corporation dividends.
 Dividends are sent to corporation shareholders after a corporation pays taxes on its profits; the shareholders also pay taxes a second time on the taxable gain they receive through dividends.
 Because of these corporate tax rules, the corporation’s income is subject to double taxation.In contrast, LLC distributions usually happen before taxes.
 The members pay taxes on the profits they receive without those taxes first being taxed at the business level because LLCs are pass-through entities (they’re taxed like partnerships or disregarded entities for single-member LLCs).
-So while dividends are taxed twice, distributions are taxed only once (unless the LLC makes a C corporation tax election).
+So while dividends are taxed twice, distributions are taxed only once (unless the LLC makes a What is a C corporation? tax election).

 When it comes to LLC profits and taxes, there’s an important distinction to make: profit allocations of the LLC and profit distributions.
 A profit allocation is the portion of the LLC’s income that’s assigned to one particular member by the operating agreement.
 In contrast, a profit distribution is how much the LLC’s members actually receive to their personal bank accounts.
 Profit allocations and profit distributions aren’t always equal.